openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This way, the devices which are much slower in compiling models, GPU being the best example, do not impede inference at its initial stages.
 For example, if you use a CPU and a GPU, first-inference latency of AUTO will be better than the one of a GPU.

-Note that if you choose to exclude the CPU from the priority list, it will also be unable to support the initial model compilation stage.
+If you choose to exclude the CPU from the priority list, it will also be unable to support the initial model compilation stage.

 ![autoplugin_accelerate]